imranbarbhuiya/package-template/README.md

 ## Steps after creating a repo with this template

 1. Find and replace all instances of `template` with the package name.
+2. remove `true ||` from workflows
-2. Ensure branch protection is on
+3. Ensure branch protection is on
-3. Enable Codecov for the repository
+4. Enable Codecov for the repository
-4. Remove this section from the README
+5. Remove this section from the README

 ## Description